abhinn05/CORE-dashboard/README.md

    yarn dev
    ```

-5. Open your browser and navigate to the local URL provided by Vite (usually `http://localhost:5173`).
+5. **View the App:** Open your browser and navigate to the local URL provided by Vite (usually http://localhost:5173).

 ## Build for Production